-- Start by using a straw wreath.
+Start by using a straw wreath.

-- Place a metal floral pin through the ribbon into the straw wreath to hold the ribbon down at the starting.
+Place a metal floral pin through the ribbon into the straw wreath to hold the ribbon down at the starting.

-- Then begin wrapping the ribbon all the way around the straw wreath.
+Then, begin wrapping the ribbon all the way around the straw wreath.
 End with another metal floral pin and a little bit of hot glue.

-- Grab your spool of wreath fabric mesh and place a pin on the backside of the wreath to hold the mesh onto the wreath.
+Grab your spool of wreath fabric mesh and place a pin on the backside of the wreath to hold the mesh onto the wreath.

-- Wrap the outside of the wreath with the mesh fabric, pinning it in place in the back at each section.
-You just go back and forth, leaving it in bunches.
+Wrap the outside of the wreath with the mesh fabric, pinning it in place in the back at each section.
+You just go back and forth, keeping the mesh in bunches (almost like loose cords).
 Keep going back and forth until you have covered the entire front of the wreath, then trim off the mesh.

-- You will need a foam core board to make his hat.
+You will need a foam core board to make his hat.
 Using a straight edge or rule, draw and measure out how big you want the top hat to be.

-- Then cut it out using an X-Acto knife.
+Then, cut it out using an X-Acto knife.

-- Attach the hat with the metal floral pins.
+Attach the hat with the metal floral pins.
 You want to make sure it’s very secured to the straw wreath.

-- Cut out eyes, nose, and mouth using the foam core board.
+Cut out eyes, nose, and mouth using the foam core board.

-- Brush the backsides with Gorilla glue and place them onto mesh where you want his face to appear.
+Brush the backsides with Gorilla glue and place them onto mesh where you want his face to appear.
 Hold the pieces for at least 10 seconds for the glue to start to cure.

-- Decorate the hat however you like.
+Decorate the hat however you like.
 For the bow on the hat, I added an extra poofy bow to the backside.
 This keeps it looking big and full.

-- Tack it on with the floral pins, so it stays in place.
+Tack it on with the floral pins, so it stays in place.